wunki/django-salted/README.md

   automagically.
 - *[PostgreSQL]* is installed and setup for you.
 No more explaining to your designer how to get the project running.
-- Django requirements are installed with *[Wheel]*.
-Faster installation because no more need for compilation per box.
-Also removes the dependency on PyPi.
 - Some helpfull *[Fabric]* functions, e.g., running `syncdb` on Vagrant.

 **Table of Contents**